Hristo Botev: Emigrant in Romania

 The Bulgarian revolutionary movement was put in danger with the capture of Vasil Levski by Ottoman authorities at the end of 1872.
 At the time Levski was the indisputable leader of the Bulgarian insurgency.
-He had established a network of revolutionary committees, supervised by the Bulgarian Central Revolutionary Committee (BCRC; In Bulgarian: БРЦК) located in Romania, which was tasked with preparing the Bulgarian revolutionaries for a future general uprising against Ottoman rule.
+He had established a network of revolutionary committees, supervised by the Bulgarian Revolutionary Central Committee (BRCC; In Bulgarian: БРЦК) located in Romania, which was tasked with preparing the Bulgarian revolutionaries for a future general uprising against Ottoman rule.
 Levski was brought to trial, sentenced to death by hanging and executed on 19 February 1873.
 His death was a serious blow to the morale of the revolutionary movement.

-With Levski's death the BCRC split into two factions: Botev and his supporters, including Stefan Stambolov and Panayot Hitov backed the idea that preparations should be started for an immediate uprising, while the moderate revolutionaries, led by Lyuben Karavelov, thought that it was too early for such actions.
+With Levski's death the BRCC split into two factions: Botev and his supporters, including Stefan Stambolov and Panayot Hitov backed the idea that preparations should be started for an immediate uprising, while the moderate revolutionaries, led by Lyuben Karavelov, thought that it was too early for such actions.
 Botev intended to start an uprising at the first possible moment, to take advantage of the international situation (the mounting tension between the Ottoman Empire on one side, and Serbia and Russia on the other), and because the revolutionary network, established by Levski, was still relatively intact and could take an active part in the preparations.
 The revolt in Bosnia and Herzegovina in 1875 inspired Botev and Stambolov to think that a rebellion should start soon in Bulgaria as well.
 They thought that the greater the turmoil in the Balkans, the more attention this would attract among the Great Powers.
-In the beginning of August 1875 Karavelov, already quite ill, stepped down as president of BCRC, and Botev was elected the new president.
+In the beginning of August 1875 Karavelov, already quite ill, stepped down as president of BRCC, and Botev was elected the new president.
 Thinking that the Bulgarian people were ever ready for a rebellion, he believed no careful preparations were needed.
-This resulted in the unsuccessful Stara Zagora Uprising of September 1875.